61.21. Parenting course authorized; fees; required attendance authorized; contempt.

 1. The issues and legal procedures for resolving time-sharing and child support disputes.

 2. The emotional experiences and problems of divorcing adults.

 3. The family problems and the emotional concerns and needs of the children.

 4. The availability of community services and resources.

-(2) The Department of Children and Families shall approve a parenting course which shall be a course of a minimum of 4 hours designed to educate, train, and assist divorcing parents in regard to the consequences of divorce on parents and children.
+(2) The Department of Children and Families shall approve a parenting course which must be a minimum of 4 hours and designed to educate, train, and assist divorcing parents in regard to the consequences of divorce on parents and children.

-(a) The parenting course referred to in this section shall be named the Parent Education and Family Stabilization Course and may include, but need not be limited to, the following topics as they relate to court actions between parents involving custody, care, time-sharing, and support of a child or children:
+(a) The parenting course referred to in this section is named the Parent Education and Family Stabilization Course and may include, but need not be limited to, the following topics as they relate to court actions between parents involving custody, care, time-sharing, and support of a child or children:

 1. Legal aspects of deciding child-related issues between parents.